For Nepal, India and Tibet expeditions

 Traveling, trekking and climbing at high (above 2400m) and extreme altitudes carries numerous risks not yet fully understood.
 It does affect men's fertility for a period of at least several months, making them less fertile or infertile.
 It does thicken the blood increasing the risk of blood clots, even if you stay fully hydrated.
 The lower levels of oxygen in the bloodstream do affect the brain, heart and other organs in ways not yet understood.

-Decisions made by the leader and participants (team members/clients) in a wildness setting are based on a variety of factors, perceptions and evaluations which by their nature are imprecise and subject to errors in judgment.
+Decisions made by the leader and participants (team members/clients) in a wildness and mountaineering setting are based on a variety of factors, perceptions and evaluations which by their nature are imprecise and subject to errors in judgment.
 Throughout the tour participants are responsible for their own safety and must show consideration for the safety of other members of their group.

 This list is not an exhaustive list of possible injuries, or accidents that may occur while traveling, trekking or climbing.
 Most of these injuries are rare and you are not likely to encounter them, however they have occurred and you must be aware of the risks.